Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 Working from home is still a highly sought-after job benefit for many professionals.
 In the United States, more than 4.7 million people telecommute, and the trend is growing exponentially each year.
 Organizations that don’t offer work-from-home (WFH) options run the risk of missing out on great talent during the hiring process or delaying business-as-usual activities during a crisis like 2020’s global COVID-19 pandemic.
 In this blog, we dive into working-from-home benefits and how bid and proposal professionals overcome the challenges of working from home.

 Writing a business proposal is a tough business because government and commercial RFP responses take up considerable time and resources.
-Yet, we find that proactive capture management and proposal management helps to maximize time and deliver winning proposals.
+Yet, we find that proactive capture management and proposal management, and the best proposal management software helps to maximize time and deliver winning proposals.